|

 With Service Pack 2 added to Windows XP, there was finally more

 security-which was a major problem that also plagued Windows all along.
+Next

-Vista with 4 possible versions to buy (Home Basic, Business, Home Premium,
+Vista, with 4 possible versions to buy (Home Basic, Business, Home Premium,

 Movie maker and Windows DVD Maker, Windows Photo Gallery, a mail client